muratk3n/thirdwave/en/tweets/2019/week49.md

 more intense in US bcz it is the seat of the empire, empire as in the military-industrial complex Eisenhower warned about.

-Plus centrist twats try so hard to become like Republicans, this pushes Reps to extreme, making them intractable on issues that could be solved easily.
+(Plus centrist twats try so hard to become like Republicans, this pushes Reps to extreme, making them intractable on issues that could be solved easily)

 "But US is a huge country, so the dynamics to survive on it made them different, that's why they have to have guns, and healthcare cannot be